CARE ACT 2014

 Following an assessment, an adult should be given a record of their needs assessment or their carer’s assessment.
 A copy should be shared with anybody else the individual asks for a copy to be shared with.
 Where an independent advocate, an Independent Mental Capacity Advocate or an Independent Mental Health Advocate is involved, the advocate should be kept informed so that they can support the adult in understanding the outcome of the assessment and its implications.

-Some of the duties and powers detailed in this chapter apply to children and young carers in transition, as well as to adults (see Transition to Adult Care and Support).
+Some of the duties and powers detailed in this chapter apply to children and young carers in transition, as well as to adults (see Transition to Adult Care and Support chapter).